-Water taken and used for the purpose of providing for individual household use and for human drinking and sanitation needs and excludes any commercial or industrial use
+Water taken and used for the purpose of providing for individual household use and for human drinking and sanitation needs and excludes any commercial or industrial use.

-Development contribution As defined in the Local Government Act
+Development contribution

-2002 and the relevant Waikato District Council

-Development Contributions Policy.
+As defined in the Local Government Act 2002 and the relevant Waikato District Council Development Contributions Policy.

+District

-District The Waikato District.
+The Waikato District.

-Extraordinary Supply A category of on demand supply used for
+Extraordinary Supply

-extraordinary use including all purposes for which water is supplied, other than an ordinary supply, and which may be subject to specific conditions and limitations.
+A category of on demand supply used for extraordinary use including all purposes for which water is supplied, other than an ordinary supply, and which may be subject to specific conditions and limitations.

+Extraordinary Use

-Extraordinary Use Any use of water which is outside of ordinary use and which may be subject to specific conditions and limitations including the following water users:
+Any use of water which is outside of ordinary use and which may be subject to specific conditions and limitations including but not limited to water alerts and emergency provisions.
+This applies to the following water users:

-(a) Residential properties with -spas, swimming pools or collapsible pools in excess of 6 cubic metres capacity;

-(b) Residential properties with fixed garden irrigation systems;

-- (c) Commercial or business premises (including home-based commercial activities); - (d) Industrial premises; - (e) Any properties at which agricultural, horticultural or viticultural land use is occurring: - (f) Lifestyle blocks (rural supplies); - (g) Fire protection systems other than sprinkler systems installed to comply with NZS 4517: - (h) Outside of Waikato District customers (supply to, or within another local authority); - (i) Temporary supplies - (j) Any other property found by Council to be using water above 15m3/day (a consent from the Waikato Regional Council is required); - (k) Water carriers - (I) Any other auxiliary supply purpose of fire protection only.
+- (a) Residential properties with spas, swimming pools or collapsible pools in excess of 6 cubic metres capacity; - (b) Residential properties with fixed garden irrigation systems; - (c) Commercial or business premises (including home-based commercial activities); - (d) Industrial premises. - (e) Any properties at which agricultural, horticultural or viticultural land use is occurring; - (f) Lifestyle blocks (rural supplies); - (g) Fire protection systems other than sprinkler systems installed to comply with NZS 4517; - (h) Outside of Waikato District customers (supply to, or within another local authority); - (i) Temporary suppliers; - (j) Any other property found by Council to be using water above $15m^3/day$ (a consent from the Waikato Regional Council is required);

+(k) Water carriers;

+(I) Any other auxiliary supply.

-Fees and Charges The fees and charges for water supply set by the Council.
+Fees and Charges

+The fees and charges for water supply set by the Council.

-Fire Main Supply A category of supply from pipework installed for the and a water user that outlines both parties' rights and responsibilities for the supply and use of water.
+Fire Main Supply

+A category of supply from pipework installed for the purpose of fire protection only.

-Individual Customer Agreement An agreement between the Council activities.
+Individual Customer Agreement

+An agreement between the Council and a water user